ethereum/EIPs/SIPS/sip-63.md

 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->

-- When an exchange is made, the exchange fee in sUSD and the address the exchange `from` gets stored in the trading incentives contract and the `totalFeesInPeriod` is increased by the exchange fee amount.
+- When an exchange is made, the exchange fee in sUSD and the address the exchange `from` gets stored in the trading incentives contract and the `recordedFees` for the period is increased by the exchange fee amount.
-- When a delegatedExchange is made, the exchange fee in sUSD and the address the exchange `from` gets stored in the trading incentives contract and the `totalFeesInPeriod` is increased by the exchange fee amount.
+- When a delegatedExchange is made, the exchange fee in sUSD and the address the exchange `from` gets stored in the trading incentives contract and the `recordedFees` in the period is increased by the exchange fee amount.
-- When an exchange is made, the exchange fee is added to the `totalExchangeFees` for the account, a value accumulated for the period until it is closed.
+- When an exchange is made, the exchange fee is added to the `unaccountedFeesForAccount` for the account, a value accumulated for the period until it is closed.
-- When an exchange is made, if the account last made a trade in a previous period, it will store their `totalFeesInPeriod` for the previous period and reset the value for the current period.
+- When an exchange is made, if the account last made a trade in a previous period, it will store their `recordedFees` for the previous period and reset the value for the current period.
 - When an exchange is made, if an address is passed in to record the trading incentives for, then it will store the total fees against that address.
 - Given a referral address is sent in an exchange, the referral address will be recorded on the trading incentives contract and the exchange fees attributed to it.

 **Finalising Period**

-Given the Trading Incentives contract has a balance of 10,000 SNX, the `totalRewardsBalance` is 10,000, and current periodID is 2.
+Given the Trading Rewards contract has a balance of 10,000 SNX, the `totalRewards` is 10,000, and current periodID is 2.

 Given the following preconditions:

-- Another 10,000 SNX is transferred to the Trading Incentives contract
+- Another 10,000 SNX is transferred to the Trading Rewards contract
 - The contract balance is 20,000 SNX

 ---

-- When notifyRewards is called with another 10,000 SNX
+- When `closeCurrentPeriodWithRewards` is called with another 10,000 SNX

 Then

-- ✅ It succeeds and `totalRewardsBalance` is increased by 10,000 to 20,000 SNX
+- ✅ It succeeds and `totalRewards` is increased by 10,000 to 20,000 SNX
-- ✅ The transaction will record the `totalFeesInPeriod` for the current period (Period 2) and reset it.
+- ✅ The transaction will record the `recordedFees` for the current period (Period 2) and reset it.
 - ✅ It will also increment the `periodID` to periodID = 3.

 ---

 Given

-- Another 5000 SNX is transferred to the Trading Incentives contract
+- Another 5000 SNX is transferred to the Trading Rewards contract
 - The contract balance is 25,000 SNX

 ---

-- When notifyRewards is called with another 10,000 SNX
+- When `closeCurrentPeriodWithRewards` is called with another 10,000 SNX

 Then

-- ❌ It fails as the `totalRewardsBalance !== balanceOf(address(this))` after it increases to 30,000.
+- ❌ It fails as the `totalRewards !== balanceOf(address(this))` after it increases to 30,000.

 **Reward Claiming**